oddbird/css-sandbox/src/toggles/explainer.md

 - light/dark/high-contrast/auto color themes
 - adjusting font sizes
-- compact/comfortable spacing
+- adjusting compact/comfortable spacing
-- calendar/agenda view
+- adjusting 'views', eg calendar/agenda or horizontal/vertical layout

-The [Open UI](https://open-ui.org/) project has been working on new elements/attributes that could help with some of these use-cases at a high level -- such as section lists ('spicy sections') and popups.
+The [Open UI](https://open-ui.org/) project has been working on new elements/attributes that could help with some of these use-cases at a high level -- such as panel sets ('spicy sections'), selectmenus, and popups.
 It's our goal that CSS toggles provide some shared functionality that those elements & attributes can rely on,